-- 1- The Mount Vema House of Complaints issues Claim Forms to the Claimant. - 2- The Claimant must state the truth as to the facts in the particulars of the Claim. - 3- The Mount Vema House of Complaints serves a copy of the Claim Form and the particulars of the claim to the Defendant, by post, e-mail or other available means. - 4- The Defendant has 8 days in which to respond, by paying the claim, admit or partly admit it, or file a defence. - 5- A defence that simply denies the claim is not be sufficient unless specified. - 6- Before or after the commencement of proceedings, the defendant or the claimant may make an offer to settle and payment.
+- 1 The Mount Vema House of Complaints issues Claim Forms to the Claimant. - 2-The Claimant must state the truth as to the facts in the particulars of the Claim.

+- 3-The Mount Vema House of Complaints serves a copy of the Claim Form and the particulars of the claim to the Defendant. - 4-The Defendant has 8 days in which to respond, by paying the claim, admit or partly admit it, or file a defence. - 5-A defence that simply denies the claim is not be sufficient unless specified. - 6-Before or after the commencement of proceedings, the defendant or the claimant may make an offer to settle and payment.